 On March 16, 2021, Miranda K. Hawkins participated in a panel discussion for the Solo and Small Firm Mentorship Circle about the importance of bar association leadership.

 Miranda K. Hawkins gave a podcast interview to Law Talk Colorado about serving as President of the Colorado Women’s Bar Association and her estate planning practice.

 • Listen Now •

-Miranda K. Hawkins received the Five Star Investment Professional Award for 2020, which recognizes service professionals in the estate planning, taxation and insurance fields across the United States and Canada.
+For the third year in a row, Miranda K. Hawkins received the Five Star Investment Professional Award for 2022, which recognizes service professionals in the estate planning, taxation and insurance fields across the United States and Canada.
 This awards goes to those who show a commitment to clients, demonstrate strong industry credentials and have been evaluated on the quality of their practice.